Notice of Pre-AIA or AIA Status

 a first semiconductor laser and a second semiconductor laser arranged so that respective light axes are parallel to each other (laser diodes 1a-1b); and

-a light beam combining element (2a, 2b, 12, 13, 14) in which a first light beam and a second light beam respectively emitted by the first semiconductor laser and the second semiconductor laser enter, the light beam combining element configured to emit the first light beam and the second light beam with respective light axes made closer to each other (C1-C2; figures 17A-17B; see at least column 11, lines 55-67 and column 12, lines 1-36),
+a light beam combining element (2a, 2b, 12, 13, 14) in which a first light beam emitted by the first semiconductor laser enters through a polarization beam splitter and in which a second light beam emitted by the second semiconductor laser enters through a prism, the light beam combining element configured to emit the first light beam and the second light beam with respective light axes made closer to each other (C1-C2; figures 17A-17B; see at least column 11, lines 55-67 and column 12, lines 1-36),

 wherein an air conversion length of a first total distance from a first light emitting surface of the first semiconductor laser to an exit surface of the light beam combining element, and an air conversion length of a second total distance from a second light emitting surface of the second semiconductor laser to the exit surface of the light beam combining element are equal to each other (1a-1b; he optical source S2 designated collectively by a numeral 10b includes a laser diode 1a for emitting a laser beam and a collimator lens 2b for producing the parallel optical beam c2 from the laser beam produced by the laser diode 1b; see at least column 10, lines 9-26).